snowdrop/k8s-infra/README.md

-**NOTE**: Due to some limitations that we are currently faced with `minishift|cdk` where we can't use Ansible Playbooks to provision post OpenShift installation our different features, then it will be required in this case to use bash script, manual `oc` commands or `Minishift` addons to install some features available.
+**NOTE**: Due to some limitations that we are currently faced with `minishift|cdk` where we can't use Ansible Playbooks to provision post OpenShift installation our different features, then it will be required in this case to use bash script, manual `oc` commands or `Minishift` addons to install some of the features available.

 Table of Contents
 =================